cgendreau/common-library-proposal/README.md

 benefit form each other's works, and a lot have already been done by some organizations, including GBIF.
 Let's discuss how we can centralized all this work to ease the reuse of the current and future code.

-The initial proposal is to create a library for the processing of raw data for an Occurrence Portal.
+The initial proposal is to create a library for the processing of raw data for an Occurrence Portal written in Java.

 * This library will not have any link to a specific implementation and/or structure.